Macedonia naming dispute: Semiological confusion

 The Greek Macedonians demonstrate a strong regional identity and identify themselves as plain Macedonians, who live in plain Macedonia, speaking a Macedonian dialect of modern Greek.

 Ethnic Macedonian position

 Self-determination and self-identification

-Skopje rejects many of Athens' objections due to what it sees as several errors in the Greek claims.

-According to the government in Skopje, the preservation of the constitutional name, which is also used by many other international organisations, for both domestic and international use is of the utmost importance.
-The country asserts that it does not lay exclusive claim to the term Macedonia either in the geographic or the historic sense.
-Various demonstrations and protests in the Republic of Macedonia and the ethnic Macedonian diaspora were held to support their view that their right to self-determination is violated by what they regard as the rejection of the name from the international community.
-The Macedonian Academy of Arts and Sciences suggests:
+According to the government in Skopje, the preservation of the constitutional name, which is also used by many other international organisations, for both domestic and international use was of the utmost importance.
+The country asserted that it did not lay exclusive claim to the term Macedonia either in the geographic or the historic sense.
+Various demonstrations and protests in the Republic of Macedonia and the ethnic Macedonian diaspora were held to support their view that their right to self-determination was violated by what they regarded as the rejection of the name from the international community.
+The Macedonian Academy of Sciences and Arts suggested:

 Ethnic Macedonians claim they are descended from both original indigenous Macedonians and from the Slavic peoples who invaded the region in the 6th-8th century AD, thereby mixing both cultures and traditions.